Ashleigh the Advocate: The people's representative

 I am a 30-year old female, who is a fierce advocate: having represented before the Employment Relations Authority, the Employment Court, and the High Court.
 While I am unquestionably ambitious, I have been required to overcome many hurdles as a result of navigating a world that is not designed for my disability (Autism and ADHD).

 I believe the biggest barrier to success, is the fear of failure.
 My perseverance in life has created a fearless advocate, who isn't afraid to carve a new path.
 My disability is my ability: and my clients choose me because of this uniqueness.

 What sets me apart from other advocates is that I am legally qualified.
 I have achieved Masters of Law with Honors, and have been admitted to the bar of barristers and solicitors.
-However, I have chosen not to pursue a career as a lawyer, but rather as an employment law advocate.
+I am also a member of the Employment Law Institute of New Zealand, and am an approved provider of legal aid services.

 I provide “No Win, No Fee” employment law services.
 This means that, unlike traditional law firms, you are not required to pay any upfront costs to pursue your personal grievance.
 In fact, in most cases, you will only be required to pay me if I win you a settlement as a result of your claims.